On this page

-MySuper funds are required to disclose all fees and those fees must be limited to the cost of providing a service.
+MySuper funds are required to disclose all fees and the type of fees that are permitted are defined in law.
+Some fees must be limited to the cost of providing a service.
 Fees are charged for administration, investment and other services such as switching funds or contribution splitting.

 One of the main features of MySuper dashboards is that fees are added up and reported as a single dollar figure for a member with a $50,000 balance.
 This allows for an easy comparison of total fees across MySuper funds.

 As mentioned earlier, since APRA introduced its heatmaps in 2019, fees and costs have fallen significantly although some high fee hold-outs remain.
 The biggest falls in percentage terms have been for lower account balances.

 For a representative member with a $50,000 account balance, total fees and costs have fallen from $523 in 2021 to $488 for the median product in the 2022 heatmap, and now sit below 1% of asset value.
 This includes a fall in median administration fees from $160 to $143.

 MySuper funds are also required to offer a basic level of cover for life and TPD (Total and Permanent Disability) insurance for most, but not all members.
 Insurance is now ‘opt-in’ for members aged under 25 or with an account balance below $6,000 to avoid fees eroding their retirement savings and/or unnecessary cover.
 This change was part of the Putting Members’ Interests First legislation that came into effect on 1 April 2020.

 If you know which superannuation providers you are interested in, you can go directly to their websites and check their MySuper dashboard.